nagaajay4/insurance_app/README.md

-# Flask-RESTful API  Insurnace project
+# Flask-RESTful API  Insurance project

-This project shows one of the possible ways to implement RESTful API server for isnurance application.
+This project shows one of the possible ways to implement a RESTful API server for insurance applications.

-There are implemented two models: user_data and cart_data, one user can have many insurnaces.
+There are implemented two models: user_data and cart_data, one user can have many insurances.

 Main libraries used:
 1. Flask-PyMongo - for handling all MongoDB database operations.